 I received this text from Joe recently.

 It’s going very well with Xander.
 He’s been unbelievable the last couple of days.
 Whatever I ask him to do, he will do it right away with a “Yes sir!”
 And if he forgets or gets distracted, he says “Oops, I’m so sorry.
-I’ll do it right now.” and Urs are now fully committed to empowering and equipping Xander to fully embrace his strengths and become the best version of himself.
+I’ll do it right now.”
+Denise and Joe are now fully committed to empowering and equipping Xander to fully embrace his strengths and become the best version of himself.